GCSE Revision and Sixth Form Conferences

 Migration and Refugee Day at Wells Cathedral 10th October 2016

-Wells Cathedral welcomed keynote speaker, Fahim Asefi, to share his traumatic experience of being an ordinary boy in Afghanistan, to becoming an Afghan refugee in Somerset.
+Wells Cathedral hosted a well-received Migration and Refugee Day on Monday 10 October inviting local schools and members of the public to hear keynote speaker, Fahim Asefi, share his traumatic experience of being an ordinary boy in Afghanistan to becoming an Afghan refugee in Somerset.

 ‘a smile, a small act of kindness’ can make the difference